Lampadena speculigera

 Lampadena speculigera is a species of lanternfish in the subfamily Lampanyctinae.
 It is a mesopelagic fish that is found in the Atlantic, Indian, and Pacific Oceans.
 Its vernacular name is mirror lanternfish.

 Description

+A freshly-caught specimen of Lampadena speculigera.

 The body is elongate and glossy, purplish brown in colour.
 The maximum standard length is 15.3 cm.
 Specimens from the Mid-Atlantic Ridge had a mean weight of about 20 g.

 Ecology

 Lampadena speculigera undergo diel vertical migration and are found at depths of 475–950 m during the day and 60–750 m at night.

 Lanternfishes in general are preyed upon by a range of fish, squid, seabirds, and mammals.
 Predators of Lampadena speculigera in particular include northern fulmars.